-A joint report by DOE's Los Alamos National Laboratory and Lawrence Livermore National Laboratory on rapid plutonium contaminate groundwater transmissivity/ conductivity at the Nevada Test Site (NTS) notes:
+A joint report by DOE's Los Alamos National Laboratory and Lawrence Livermore National Laboratory on rapid plutonium contaminates groundwater transmissivity/conductivity at the Nevada Test Site (NTS) with similar soil notes:

 "The implication of our results is that Pu from the Benham [NTS nuclear bomb test] event has migrated a significant distance in the subsurface.
 The migration of Pu and other radionuclides (137 Cs, 60 Co, as well as the europium isotopes) in the subsurface is associated with naturally occurring particulate and colloidal material and not as dissolved species.
-We regard the observation of Pu in groundwater at this location as extremely significant.
-To our knowledge this is the first time Pu has been shown to be transported by groundwater and in addition such a long distance."
-11
+We regard the observation of Pu in groundwater at this